-For these reasons, it’s critical that you take the time to set your security and privacy settings on Twitter.
+For these reasons, you must take the time to set your security and privacy settings on Twitter.
 Let’s walk through them.

 This guide shows the full, desktop version of the Twitter website.
-The steps will be similar for the mobile website and Twitter apps.
+The guide we have is also applicable to Twitter’s mobile website and Twitter apps.
 The links throughout the guide will take you directly to the pages referenced.

 For some settings, I don’t have a recommendation related to security or privacy, so I don’t describe them in this guide.
 For those, feel free to keep the default, or choose based on your preferences.

 Note: This page contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please see Affiliate Disclosure.

 Improve Twitter Security and Privacy Using Twitter Settings

 In Twitter, click More on the left side of the screen, then click Settings and privacy.
 You’ll see a menu with various categories of settings.
 We’ll go through them in order.
 Be sure to click the Save changes button at the bottom of each screen.

 Password: Set a long, strong password (20+ characters, with a mix of uppercase, lowercase, numbers, and special characters).
 I recommend using a password manager, such as LastPass, to create and store your password.

 Below the password fields, where it says You have X application[s] with access to your account, click the link to view Apps and sessions.